microsoft/MicroHack/03-Azure/01-01-App Innovation/ServerlessMicroservices/Solutionguide/02-Azure-Container-Apps-solution.md

 Instead of the query in the VITE_DAPR_HOST you can also again just copy and paste your backend FQDN.

+In this case we want to have just one replica available so go to the <b>Scale</b> section und the <b>Application</b> tag in your newly deployed frontend and change the scale to 0-1.

 To deploy the apps with the portal, take a look [here](https://learn.microsoft.com/en-us/azure/container-apps/get-started-existing-container-image-portal?pivots=container-apps-private-registry).